MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ## Steps to do
 ### Develop your network

 Load your tree mask ML image using the `LocalImage` module.
 Then connect the output to the `DtfSkeletonization` module as seen below.
-Adjust parameters if needed and press the *Open* button to obtain the skeleton and a graph with distinct node and edge IDs.
+Press the *Load* button to obtain the skeleton and a graph with distinct node and edge IDs.

 ![LocalImage](/images/tutorials/visualization/V8_1.png "LocalImage")